 Roll on 3 months, the temperature has dropped 15 degrees and by 6pm when you finally get out the office, daylight has all but disappeared.
 Oh, and it's raining.

 Even with the best intentions in the world, it can be very easy to lose the motivation to exercise in the winter months.
 With the shorter days and lack of sunlight can come fatigue, lack of energy and lethargy.
-But you know that exercise makes you feel good, it produces endorphins which give you that post‐ gym high.
-So what can you do to break this cycle, and motivate yourself not only to take your gym kit to work, but to use it too?!
+But you know that exercise makes you feel good, it produces endorphins which give you that post‐workout.
+So what can you do to break this cycle, and motivate yourself not only to take your running or gym kit to work, but to use it too?!

 As simple as it sounds - not just after exercise, all day long!
 Not commonly known, dehydration can be one of the major causes of afternoon fatigue.
 You should be drinking water throughout the day so that your urine is light coloured.
 And if it proves a challenge for you to drink enough water on a cold, winter’s day, try herbal teas instead.